LaunchCode-Education-Archived/liftoff-OLD/classes/5/README.md

 - What stories have you been working on recently?
 - What code design decisions did you make, and why?
 For example, how did you design your model classes and controllers?
 - What has been the most challenging aspect of your project so far?
 How did you overcome it?
 - What are you working on next?
-Your mentor will provide some tips for your next set up stories.
+Your mentor will provide some tips for your next set of stories.